Why I Built This

 2

 Papers love to report "state-of-the-art" results.
 I dig into the benchmarks.
 Is the improvement 2% or 20%?
-Does it matter for my use case?
-What did they trade off to get there?
+Does it enable something new, or is it benchmark gaming?

 3